-This example shows the harmonic analysis of PWM waveforms using the Powergui/FFT tool.
+This example shows the operation of a single-phase PWM inverter.

-The system consists of two independent circuits illustrating single-phase PWM voltage-sourced converters (VSC).
+The system consists of two independent circuits illustrating single-phase PWM voltage-sourced inverters.

-Run the simulation and observe the following two waveforms on the two Scope blocks: Current into the load (trace 1), Voltage generated by the PWM inverter (trace 2).
+Run the simulation and observe the current into the loads and the voltage generated by the PWM inverters.

 The fundamental component of V inverter is displayed above the spectrum window.
 Compare the magnitude of the fundamental component of the inverter voltage with the theoretical values given in the circuit.
 Compare also the harmonic contents in the inverter voltage.

-The full-bridge inverter generates a monopolar voltage varying between 0 and+400V for one half cycle and then between 0 and -400V for the next half cycle.
+The full-bridge inverter generates a monopolar voltage varying between 0 and +400V for one half cycle and then between 0 and -400V for the next half cycle.
 For the same DC voltage and modulation index, the fundamental component magnitude is twice the value obtained with the half-bridge.
-Harmonics generated by the full-bridge are lower and they appear at double of the carrier frequency (maximum of 40% at 2*1080+-60 Hz) As a result, the current obtained with the full-bridge is smoother.
+Harmonics generated by the full-bridge are lower and they appear at twice the carrier frequency (maximum of 40% at 2*1620+-60 Hz).
+As a result, the current obtained with the full-bridge is smoother.